Lyford Consolidated Independent School District

 In the fall of 1999, LCISD opened a new 42000 sqft middle school, replacing a 12000 sqft middle school.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

+History

+Previously LCISD took high school students from the Lasara Independent School District.
+Lasara ISD eventually received a high school, with 2011 being the year of the first graduation.